News Flash: Your Mentor is Human

 I completely acknowledge that not every situation, relationship, or belief is this simply reconciled, but I do think you can find understanding in even those more complicated or triggering issues through these steps:

 - Know your values.
-Right them down.
+Write them down.
 Acknowledge what’s important to you.

 - Understand your belief system and convictions.
 When you truly believe, you have the power to stand confidently, without that frantic or combative nature to convince others to be “on your side.”